-Early research suggests that engaging in periodic, short-term fasting practices could be a simple but effective way to shed unwanted weight and improve metabolic health.
+Early research suggests that periodic, short-term fasting practices could be a simple but effective way to shed unwanted weight and improve metabolic health.

-There are multiple ways to implement an intermittent fasting protocol into your routine, but one method that’s becoming increasingly popular is known as Eat Stop Eat.
+There are multiple ways to add an intermittent fasting protocol to your routine.
+One method that’s becoming increasingly popular is known as Eat Stop Eat.

-This article reviews everything you need to know about the Eat Stop Eat diet, including how to implement it, whether it’s effective for weight loss, and possible drawbacks to consider before diving in.
+This article reviews everything you need to know about the Eat Stop Eat diet, including how to follow it, whether it’s effective for weight loss, and possible drawbacks to consider.

-Eat Stop Eat is a unique approach to intermittent fasting that’s characterized by the inclusion of up to two non-consecutive fasting days per week.
+Eat Stop Eat is a unique approach to intermittent fasting that’s characterized by the inclusion of up to 2 nonconsecutive (spaced apart) fasting days per week.